-As a microcosm for all of Ireland, Dublin City could not be more apt.
-Yes, the Irish capital is relatively small, but belies its size through the sheer breath of cultural, natural, historical and social tapestry.
+As a microcosm for all of the Republic of Ireland, Dublin City could not be more apt.
+Yes, the Irish capital is relatively small but belies its size through the sheer breath of cultural, natural, historical and social tapestry.

-Which is exactly why we are located at the very heart of this vibrant and utterly unique town.
+Which is exactly why our car hire Dublin office are located at the very heart of this vibrant and utterly unique town.

-So, on behalf of everyone at CARHIRE.ie. welcome to Dublin.
+So, on behalf of everyone at CARHIRE.ie company, welcome to Dublin.

-Nestled between the magnificent Convention Centre and recently relocated Central Bank, you’ll find our branch on the bustling, cosmopolitan Spencer Dock.
+Nestled between the magnificent Convention Centre and recently relocated Central Bank, you’ll find our car hire Dublin branch on the bustling, cosmopolitan Spencer Dock.

 Skirting the banks of the River Liffey, and no distance at all from the Samuel Beckett Bridge, a convenient conduit between the north and south of the city, there could hardly be a more ideal starting point for you to get on the road and begin your Irish adventure.